Mastering Key Bindings in Emacs

 Altering the key bindings in Emacs should not, on the face of it, be a difficult task.
 But there’s a reason why the Emacs manual has dedicated 30-odd pages to describing, in great detail, all the subtleties and nuances of how to bind keys.

 To save you the time of reading all of that, I’ve written a guide that covers what you need to know to bind keys to even complex commands, and a set of templates you can use in your own code.
+And the best thing about this guide is that you don’t need to know any elisp to get started!

 What makes up a key bind?